PeterWangIntel/crosswalk-website/Crosswalk-5-(5.34.104.1)-release-notes.md

 * Android 4.4+ now uses [Immersive Mode](https://developer.android.com/about/versions/kitkat.html#44-immersive) when in fullscreen
 * Integration with system notifications
-* Initial support of launch screen for crosswalk on Android (doc?)
+* Initial support for declaring a launch screen in the manifest file

 ##Notable Bug Fixes